byterubpay/byterub-site/_posts/2019-04-08-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-04-08.md

 **\<suraeNoether>** churn is going to be difficult enough to nail down security details for without trying to model donations built into the process
 **\<suraeNoether>** dotkc: please understand
 **\<sarang>** Random time delays are certainly important for mitigating timing heuristics
-**\<suraeNoether>** we are recommending against it due to the privacy properties of monero that make everyone's privacy sensitive to everyone else's choices.
+**\<suraeNoether>** we are recommending against it due to the privacy properties of byterub that make everyone's privacy sensitive to everyone else's choices.
 **\<sarang>** Graph-specific heuristics would depend also on transaction rates (and appearance of outputs in other decoy rings, etc.)
 **\<suraeNoether>** if some users optionally want to donate, great, they can construct a transaction on their own to make a donation and do it normally; you are talking about inserting a step into a non-security process designed for security
-**\<suraeNoether>** this is like trying to build auto-donations into monero's key exchanges for some reason
+**\<suraeNoether>** this is like trying to build auto-donations into byterub's key exchanges for some reason
 **\<sarang>** Right, let's discuss general churn without the donation idea
 **\<suraeNoether>** or like riding a tractor on hallucinogens, or dividing by zero. you can do it, you can do a lot of things, doesn't mean you should.
 **\<suraeNoether>** so, speaking of churn and modeling it